Charlottesville, Virginia: Attractions and culture

 Charlottesville has a large series of attractions and venues for its relatively small size.
 Visitors come to the area for wine and beer tours, ballooning, hiking, and world-class entertainment that perform at one of the area's four larger venues.
 The city is both the launching pad and home of the Dave Matthews Band as well as the center of a sizable indie music scene.
 Charlottesville hosts multiple orchestral groups including the Blue Ridge Chamber Orchestra, Youth Orchestras of Central Virginia, and the Charlottesville Symphony at the University of Virginia.

 The Charlottesville area was the home of Thomas Jefferson, James Madison, and James Monroe.
 Monticello, Jefferson's plantation manor, is located just a few miles from downtown.
 The home of James Monroe, Ash Lawn-Highland, is down the road from Monticello.
 About 25 mi northeast of Charlottesville lies the home of James and Dolley Madison, Montpelier.
 During the summer, the Ash Lawn-Highland Opera Festival is held at the downtown Paramount Theater with a performance at Ash Lawn-Highland.

 The nearby Shenandoah National Park offers recreational activities, scenic mountains and hiking trails.
 Skyline Drive is a scenic drive that runs the length of the park, alternately winding through thick forest and emerging upon sweeping scenic overlooks.
 The Blue Ridge Parkway, a similar scenic drive that extends 469 mi south to Great Smoky Mountains National Park in North Carolina, terminates at the southern entrance of Shenandoah, where it turns into Skyline Drive.
 This junction of the two scenic drives is only 22 mi west of downtown Charlottesville.

 Charlottesville's downtown is a center of business for Albemarle County.
-It is home to the Downtown Mall, one of the longest outdoor pedestrian malls in the nation, with stores, restaurants, and civic attractions.
+It is home to the Downtown Mall, one of the longest outdoor pedestrian malls in the nation, with stores, restaurants, theaters and civic attractions.
 The renovated Paramount Theater hosts various events, including Broadway shows and concerts.
 Local theatrics downtown includes Charlottesville's community theater Live Arts.
-Outside downtown are the New Lyric Theatre and Heritage Repertory Theatre at UVa.
 Other attractions on the Downtown Mall are the Virginia Discovery Museum and a 3,500 seat outdoor amphitheater, the Ting Pavilion (formerly the Sprint Pavilion and the nTelos Wireless Pavilion).
 Court Square, just a few blocks from the Downtown Mall, is the original center of Charlottesville and several of the historic buildings there date back to the city's founding in 1762.